1/2-day class

 - Understanding Post-Traumatic Stress Injuries

-- Direct Trauma and Vicarious Trauma
+- Direct Trauma & Vicarious Trauma

 - What Happens to the Brain During Trauma